YE-Stack/YEStack1/Readme.md

 * Make sure that your android device and the expo server are connected to the same network.

-* After the terminal shows "Succesfully ran adb reverse".
+* After the terminal shows "Successfully ran adb reverse".
 Either scan the QR code (this requires **Expo** app, which can be installed from [here](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_IN)) or just press 'a', this automatically installs the debug app and runs it.

 ##### If you want to directly install the app, click [here](https://exp-shell-app-assets.s3.us-west-1.amazonaws.com/android/@narddoggo/new-02b8286b17364c86a805b76c51af4b45-signed.apk) for the .apk file.